Runic-Studios/Deploy/README.md

 ### Tailscale and Cloudflare
 - The current setup involves a cluster that is completely hidden behind a tailscale VPN.
-  - Cloudflare manages DNS resolution and points all subdomains (`registry`, `argocd`, `nexus`) to the k3s node IP in the tailscale network.
+  - Cloudflare manages DNS resolution and points all subdomains (`registry`, `argocd`, `reposilite`) to the k3s node IP in the tailscale network.
     - These connections cannot be proxied through cloudflare
   - The tailscale network must have the setting for automatic HTTPS <b>disabled</b>
     - This is because it will attempt to overwrite our existing letsencrypt certs causes much pain